terser/terser/README.md

 var x={o:3,t:1,calc:function(){return this.t+this.o},bar_:2};console.log(x.calc());
 ```

-In order for this to be of any use, we avoid mangling standard JS names by
+In order for this to be of any use, we avoid mangling standard JS names and DOM
-default (`--mangle-props builtins` to override).
+API properties by default (`--mangle-props builtins` to override).

-A default exclusion file is provided in `tools/domprops.js` which should
-cover most standard JS and DOM properties defined in various browsers.
-Pass
-`--mangle-props domprops` to disable this feature.

 A regular expression can be used to define which property names should be
 mangled.
 For example, `--mangle-props regex=/^_/` will only mangle property